roxanadrv/python-challenge/README.md

     - Resources: Contains the CSV dataset, "election_data.csv," used for analysis.

-    - analysis: Stores the results of the election analysis, including a Word document with the analysis results.
+    - analysis: Stores the results of the election analysis, including a text document with the analysis results.

 How to Use
     - Navigate to the "PyPoll" folder.